darktable-org/dtdocs/content/module-reference/utility-modules/shared/histogram.md

 ![histogram-waveform](./histogram/histogram-waveform.png#w50)

-The waveform scope includes spatial data about the image.
-The y-axis represents the distribution of pixels by lightness for each channel.
-The x-axis represents the distribution of this data across the x-axis of the image.
-The lightness of each point of the waveform represents the number of pixels at that position.
+The waveform scope also includes spatial data about the image.

+The x-axis of the waveform represents the x-axis of the image -- the right-hand side of the waveform represents the right-hand side of the image and the left-hand side of the waveform represents the left-hand side of the image.

-The thick dotted horizontal line at the top of the waveform histogram represents 100% lightness.
-Any channel displayed above that line may be clipped in the resulting image.
-The thinner dotted horizontal line represents 50% lightness.
-The bottom of the scope represents 0% lightness.
+The y-axis represents the distribution of pixels by lightness for each channel -- the dotted line at the top represents 100% lightness (values above this may be clipped), the dotted line in the middle represents 50% lightness, and the bottom of the waveform represents 0% lightness.

+The brightness of each point on the waveform represents the number of pixels at the given position (the x-axis) having the given lightness (the y-axis).

-As with the "regular" histogram, it is possible to selectively display red, green, and blue channels, or (the default) all three of them.
+As with the "regular" histogram, you can selectively display each of the red, green, and blue channels, by clicking on the appropriate buttons.

 See [Of Histograms and Waveforms](https://www.darktable.org/2013/12/of-histograms-and-waveforms/) for more on darktable's waveform scope.